 TrustPlatform Identity Management

-The TrustPlatform is biometric identity management system.
+The TrustPlatform is a biometric identity management system.
 This stores the identity verified by the Digital Identity Service and performs additional 1:n face identification in the biometric database.
 This way it creates a new trust factor Uniqueness that prevents the same person to enroll with two different identities.

 The structure of a solution integrating TrustPlatform is as follows: Solution layout